Thursday, 26 March 2015

 "The Bhikkhu Channa, Ananda, may say what he will, but the Bhikkhus should neither converse with him, nor exhort him, nor admonish him."

 Ouch!
 Why all the hate on this dude Channa?
 Well, Channa (Chandaka in Sanskrit) was charioteer to the young Gautama.
-It was he who took the adolescent prince outside the family compound, against the king's orders, to witness human suffering and ultimately abdicate the royal succession in favour of monastic practice.
+It was he who took the adolescent outside the family compound, against his father's orders, to witness human suffering and ultimately abdicate his aristocratic position in favour of monastic practice.

 According to tradition, Chandaka later became a disciple of the Buddha, whereupon, because of his personal relationship with him, he began to lord it over the other monks.
 As the Buddha's health failed, Chandaka let it be known that he intended to assume authority over the sangha after the Master's death.
 The Mahaparinibbana Sutta records the Buddha's reply: "As if."
 (Note also that the worst punishment the Buddha can conceive is simply not responding.
 Far cry from the shunning and vituperation some contemporary teachers call down on their critics.)